Finding My Alonetude

 The body becomes an archive of what institutions leave unnamed.

-Neuroscientist Stephen Porges (2011) developed polyvagal theory to explain how the autonomic nervous system responds to safety and threat.
+Neuroscientist Stephen Porges (2011) developed a the polyvagal theory to explain how the autonomic nervous system responds to these states.
 I introduced this theory in my opening post, but I want to return to it here because it helps me understand what has happened to my body.

-Porges (2011) writes that “even though we may not be aware of danger on a cognitive level, on a neurophysiological level, our body has already started a sequence of neural processes” (p.
-11).
+Porges (2011) explains that the body initiates its threat-response sequences below the level of conscious awareness, meaning a person can be fully convinced they are calm while their nervous system is already mobilizing for danger.
 This means my body can respond to a threat even when my conscious mind insists that everything is fine.
 My nervous system has its own intelligence.
 It reads cues from the environment and responds accordingly, often before I am aware of what is happening.

-For years, my nervous system has been stuck in what Porges (2011) calls sympathetic activation.
+For years, my nervous system has been stuck in what Porges (2011) calls the body’s alert state.
 This is the fight-or-flight response.
 It is useful in genuine emergencies.
-It mobilises energy, quickens the heart, and sharpens attention.
+It mobilizes energy, quickens the heart, and sharpens attention.
 But it becomes harmful when it is chronic.
-When the nervous system remains in a state of sympathetic activation for years, it begins to treat that state as normal.
+When the nervous system remains in a state of alert for years, it begins to treat that state as normal.
 The body forgets what safety feels like.

-Porges (2011) observes that “only in a safe environment is it adaptive and appropriate to inhibit defensive systems and engage socially” (p.
-13).
+Porges (2011) points out that social engagement and genuine connection require the prior condition of perceived safety; the nervous system holds its defensive posture until it registers that the environment can be trusted.
 I have felt unsafe at work for a very long time.
 My body has been vigilant, scanning, bracing.
 It has been waiting for the next threat, the next demand, the next reminder that my position was contingent.

-This residency is an attempt to shift my nervous system toward what Porges (2011) calls the ventral vagal state.
+This time by the sea is an attempt to shift my nervous system toward what Porges (2011) calls a state of genuine safety and connection.
 This is the state of safety and connection.
 It is the state from which healing becomes possible.
 But I cannot simply decide to feel safe.
 I must create the conditions that allow my nervous system to perceive safety.
 That is why I am here, by the sea, in a place where no one needs anything from me.

 Transition theorist William Bridges (2019) describes a three-phase model of change.
 The first phase is endings, where something familiar comes to a close.
 The third phase is new beginnings, where something new emerges.
-But between these two phases lies what Bridges calls the neutral zone.
+But between these two phases lies what Bridges calls the in-between.

-I am in the neutral zone.
-The identity I built over seventeen years, the contract faculty member, the award-winning educator, the person who was always available, has ended.
+I am in the in-between.
+The identity I built over nineteen years, the contract faculty member, the award-winning educator, the person who was always available, has ended.
 That person existed in a relationship to an institution that no longer employs her.
 Without the institution, who am I?

 This is harder than it sounds.
 My nervous system wants to do something.
 It wants to scan for threats, make plans, and solve problems.
 Sitting with uncertainty feels dangerous to a body trained by precarity to always be preparing for the next crisis.